dathash/Emblem/log.md

     BUG | Paths are drawn without regard for walkable squares.
 EX: When choosing a square to place a unit, its path is drawn through an enemy.

-# Plot
-## World
-Tolmec
-* Desert
-* Theocracy

-Imrryr
-* Plains
-* Lordship

-Gaul
-* Mountains
-* Nomads

-Heroes
-Close party, like in Bebop or in Lupin.
-The hero.
-The mentor.
-The brooding one.
-The heart.
-The lover.
-The witch.
-The rival.
-The mother.

-## Plot
-Two part story.

-## Characters
-### Commander
-Lucina
-    Mechanics
-        All based around giving allies bonuses, extra turns, extra movement, etc.
-        Alters alies' characteristics.
-Gives some double speed, etc.
-    Personality
-        Naive.
-Figuring things out.

-### Swordsman
-Priam
-    Mechanics
-        Strong DPS
-        Needs support to be useful.
-            High Crit, low hit?
-            Glass Cannon?
-    Personality
-        Super Cool
-        Always knows what has to be done

-### Lucky Charm
-Donnel
-    Mechanics
-        Weak, but when he's around, everyone gets boons.
-        Momentum-based mechanic.
-Every kill he gets, he doubles in effectiveness.
-    Personality
-        Weak, Pitiful.
-        Becomes strong.
-Confident.
-        Has a role model: Priam

-### Archer
-Noire
-    Mechanics
-        Cripple characters, stunning from afar.
-    Personality
-        Pitiful, cracks under pressure.
-        Pushes others away.

-### Dancer

-### Thief
-    Mechanics
-        Hides in the shadows.
-            Literally let them hide in walls and such.
-            Flank enemies.
-            They can move, attack, then move again or hide.
-        Moves through all units.
-    Personality
-        A Historian.
-Like Soren.

-### Tank
-    Mechanics
-        Doesn't deal damage at all.
-Basically movable wall.
-        Able to throw allies around the battlefield.
-    Personality
-        Stoic.
-        An enjoyer of the finer things in life.

-### Ouranomancer
-    Mechanics
-        Manipulates space.
-        Warps allies around the map.
-        Swaps the positioning of enemies.
-    Personality

-### Blaster
-    Mechanics
-        AOE.
-Out of control.
-        Consequences.
-    Personality